pmglab/KGGSEE/doc/source/quick_tutorials.rst

 DESE (driver-tissue inference)
 ==============================

 DESE performs phenotype-tissue association tests and conditional gene-based association tests at the same time.
 This analysis inputs p-values of a GWAS and expression profile of multiple tissues and outputs p-values of phenotype-tissue associations and conditional p-values of genes.
-The command is:
+The tutorial command is:

 .. code:: shell